nikodunk/roomsolar/content/blog/200-apartment-solar-system.markdown

-I’m using bargain-basement parts intended for RV, marine & car usage which keeps my system cheap and mobile.
+I'm using bargain-basement parts intended for RV, marine & car usage which keeps my system cheap and mobile.
 The main components as found on Amazon are above.

 <img class="lazy" data-src="/img/BOXES.jpg"/>   |  <img class="lazy" data-src="/img/COMPONENTS.jpg"/>